Simple RAG

 print("\nIngestion complete!") print(f"Total documents in collection: {collection.count_documents({})}")

-# Create vector search index print("\nNext: Go to your MongoDB Atlas dashboard and create a search index named 'vector_index'") print("Use the following JSON definition:") print('''{
+# Create vector search index print("\nNext: Go to your MongoDB Atlas dashboard and create a search index named 'vector_index'") print("Use the following JSON definition:") print('''{ "fields": [ { "type": "vector", "path": "embedding", "numDimensions": 384, "similarity": "cosine" } ]}''')

-if **name** == "**main**":main()import { MongoClient } from 'mongodb';import * as dotenv from 'dotenv';import { pdfToPages } from 'pdf-ts';import * as fs from 'fs';import fetch from 'node-fetch';
+if __name__ == "__main__": main()import { MongoClient } from 'mongodb';import * as dotenv from 'dotenv';import { pdfToPages } from 'pdf-ts';import * as fs from 'fs';import fetch from 'node-fetch';

 dotenv.config();

-async function getEmbedding(text: string, apiKey: string): Promise<number[]> { const API_URL = "https://api-inference.huggingface.co/models/BAAI/bge-small-en-v1.5"; const headers = { "Authorization": `Bearer ${apiKey}`, "Content-Type": "application/json" };
+async function getEmbedding(text: string, apiKey: string): Promise<number[]> { const API_URL = "https://router.huggingface.co/hf-inference/models/BAAI/bge-small-en-v1.5"; const headers = { "Authorization": `Bearer ${apiKey}`, "Content-Type": "application/json" };

 const response = await fetch(API_URL, { method: 'POST', headers: headers, body: JSON.stringify({ inputs: [text], options: { wait_for_model: true } }) });